Skip to main content

 bitTest

 Takes any integer and converts it into binary form, returns the value of a bit at specified position.
-The countdown starts from 0 from the right to the left.
+Counting is right-to-left, starting at 0.

 Syntax